EdgarRomero290/EdgarRomero290/README.md

 **I am an electronic engineer and python developer.
 I am passionate about using python to facilitate different types of processes.
 Like automation and network control or as a tool to handle and analyze large amounts of data.
 As an Electronic engineer I like to look for ways to integrate electronics with python, either for IOT applications or in PLC management**

-**Due working in several personal project and scripts, I have learned to work with python, html, css (bootstrap), php, javascript (Jquery) and Mysql.
+**Due working in several personal project and scripts, I have learned to work with Python, HTML, CSS (Bootstrap 5), PHP, Javascript and Mysql.
 Currently I'm studying Cybersecurity and deepening my knowledge in python.**

 ### Find me in :dart: